Opportunity – Seven Mission Jobs You Haven’t Heard of

 7. Media

 One Pioneer living overseas writes, “I get to do what I enjoy doing every day.
-Sometimes I feel like a fraud because I don’t fit the old missionary mold.”
+Sometimes, I feel like a fraud because I don’t fit the old missionary mold.”

-But God created us to have talents and desires in order to reflect the different parts of His image.
+But God created us to have talents and desires that reflect the different parts of His image.
 And His message never changes: Jesus loves the whole world.
-The means by which that message is delivered is up for grabs.
-How will you use your unique gifts and interests to share?
+How that message is delivered is up for grabs.